Vmlweb/MEAN-Angular/README.md

 ## Prequisitions

 First make sure you have both NodeJS and Docker installed on your machine.
+(Docker Compose is optional)

-Next download this repository from GitHub.
+Next clone the repository from GitHub.

 ```bash
 git clone https://github.com/Vmlweb/MEAN-AngularJS-2.git